OpenArabicPE/journal_al-muqtabas/notes-metadata.md

 - Refer/BibIX
 - Unqualified Dublin Core RDF

 BibTeX, which has been around for more than 30 years seems to be the safest bet to preserve and exchange bibliographic data.
+There are, however, a number of problems:

-The standard or at least the tools implementin it aren't really strict and only basic information can be included (in BibTeX' conception, there are no editions of periodicals, for instance.)
+- The standard or at least the tools implementing it aren't really strict
+- Only basic information can be included:
+    + information on publication dates is commonly limited to year and month only
+    + periodicals are not perceived as having different editions or print runs
+    + non-Gregorian calendars cannot be added.

 # MODS (Metadata Object Description Schema)